6 Twitter Metrics to Follow to Boost Your Online Presence

 This is an example of a negative tweet:

-The ideal situation is high social media reach and mostly positive sentiment.
-That way you know that your message is well-received by your followers and your product or service evokes positive emotions on Twitter.
+The ideal situation is high social media reach and prevailing positive sentiment.
+That way you know that your content is well-received by your followers and your product or service evokes positive emotions on Twitter.

 Don’t worry if you received some negative comments; they can be a blessing in disguise.
 Negative comments, if resolved on time, can actually boost your Twitter presence.
 People tend to trust more brands that have some negative comments on their social media channels.
 I explored the topic more in depth in this blog post: Positive Sides of Negative Reviews.